Menü

 Directory of Open Access Journals (DOAJ)

-The best known blacklist of predatory journals is Beall’s List, named after the American librarian Jeffrey Beall, who first drew up the list.
+The best known red list of predatory journals is Beall’s List, named after the American librarian Jeffrey Beall, who first drew up the list.
 The list is regarded as controversial because it is highly subjective.
 It is no longer available on the original website, though it is still being maintained by anonymous providers at a different location.

 Why is predatory publishing such a big problem?

 Quite apart from the fact that it represents an attempt to deceive people and contradicts the goals of scientific rigour and honesty, the other problem of predatory publishing is its inadequate peer review process.
 This could lead to the publication of results which have not been properly checked and reviewed ¬ and that could ultimately even cause damage in fields such as medicine.
-Claimed editorial boards which do not really exist can bring prestigious scientists into disrepute.

 So are open access journals fundamentally flawed?